jiiihpeeh/xlsxio-nim/README.md

 This is a xlsxio wrapper  for Nim.
-It is meant for lighweight/speedy xlsx reading.
+It is meant for lighweight/speedy xlsx reading and writing.
 Not everything is tested (in memory reading for instance).
 Basic reading should work.

 TODO: Documentation and testing.
 ```